skolacha/patchwork-sarvani/content/catalogue/papai-2.md

 But I could not answer over the white ringing of tragedy in my ears.
 I faintly registered her prodding at me, asking me to stop and tell her what was wrong, then chiding me when she realized what we had done.
 But I couldn’t let up: I was hungry, I was hot, and now I had lost my pots.

 She grabbed my mother’s arm and yanked: that got my attention.
 My wails went somewhere that could only be classified as supersonic.
-In my peripheral vision, pigeons flapped wildly away, and the houseflies beat their wings furiously, like the air was some sort of invisible soundproofing mechanism—that if they could just get enough distance, a bulletproof barrier would be erected against my toddler tears.
+In my peripheral vision, pigeons flapped wildly away, and the houseflies beat their wings furiously, like the air was some sort of invisible soundproofing mechanism—that if they could just get enough distance, a bulletproof barrier would be erected against my tears.

 “If you don’t stop crying, I’ll lock Sujatha in the bathroom!”